Ramblurr/ts-enum-tools/README.md

 The methods are only assigned to the string prototype if a property name is provided.

 ```
-// Add Interface that extends a Number with a tools property
+// Add Interface that extends a String with a tools property
 export interface AbString extends String {
   abStrProp?: EnumStringsTool<AbStrings, AbStringsMap>;
 }

-// Tools properties are then accessible on extended string types
+// Tools properties are then accessible on extended String types (i.e. AbString)
 var abStrVal: AbString = abStrFunc.str.Clone;

 truthy(abStrVal.abStrProp.state.Clone === true);